temporalio/sdk-ruby/README.md

 [Temporal](https://temporal.io/) is a distributed, scalable, durable, and highly available orchestration engine used to execute asynchronous, long-running business logic in a scalable and resilient way.

-"Temporal Ruby SDK" is the framework for authoring workflows and activities using the Ruby programming language.
+**Temporal Ruby SDK** is the framework for authoring workflows and activities using the Ruby programming language.

 ⚠️ UNDER ACTIVE DEVELOPMENT